ne14-golden-path/infrastructure/README.md

 For local/dev purposes, add the `development_ca.crt` to your trusted CAs

-In OpenLens, go to (Cluster) > Settings > Metrics and set:
+In Lens, go to (Cluster) > Settings > Metrics and set:
   - PROMETHEUS: Prometheus Operator
   - PROMETHEUS SERVICE ADDRESS: monitoring/prometheus-server:80

-With the above, the CPU and Memory dashboards should show up in OpenLens on the pods (once prometheus is deployed!)
+With the above, the CPU and Memory dashboards should show up in Lens on the pods (once prometheus is deployed!)

 ## Configure grafana
 You should now be able to access grafana on the above url (admin:goaldiggersrule!)